Egypt sentences 75 to death, hundreds to jail over 2013 sit-in

 Since Sisi was elected president in 2014, authorities have justified a crackdown on dissent and freedoms as being directed at militants and saboteurs trying to undermine the state.

 Death sentences have been handed down to hundreds of his political opponents on charges such as belonging to an illegal organization or planning to carry out an attack.
+Often the sentences are not carried out, but rights groups say hangings have increased in recent years, with dozens taking place each year.

 Supporters say a security crackdown is needed to stabilise Egypt, which still faces an Islamist insurgency in the Sinai Peninsula and is reeling financially from years of unrest.